Affiliates

 Exclusions:

-- Discounted Clarity Calls (these calls aim for longer coaching and consulting projects, which you get a commission for)
+- Discounted individual coaching calls (these calls aim for longer coaching and consulting projects, which you get a commission for)

 - Services I buy from a subcontractor and sell forward with little profit (these are a very small part of my business, so this is unlikely to affect your commissions at all)

-Note that if a customer gets a special discount (e.g., non-profit), the commission is always calculated based on what they actually pay.
-This is very unusual, but does sometimes happen.
+Note that if a customer gets a discount, the commission is always calculated based on what they actually pay.

 When and how do you get paid?

 If you have a preference of how to get paid, let me know, and I’ll take it into account.
-In general, I choose between PayPal and wire transfer.
+In general, I prefer wire transfer (or PayPal for smaller payments).

 Also, if we don’t know each other well, the first commission payment may be delayed.
 That’s almost exclusively a concern if there are very few sales of digital products or certain concerning patterns appear in the purchases.
 Don’t worry though, you will get your payment in full—just with a small delay.
 And I’ll keep you up to date if anything like this happens.
 This, too, has never happened and almost certainly won’t ever happen.